 Climate Change & Renewal If Possible

-The years have passed since I showed Al Gore’s An Inconvenient Truth to my class at UofH & now he has an update.
-Also see George Monbiot on “Rewild the World” if you want to envision our future as a “raucous summer” and not the silent spring predicted with climate change if we do nothing.
+For some positivity, see George Monbiot on “Rewild the World” if you want to envision our future as a “raucous summer” and not the silent spring predicted with climate change if we do nothing.
 Check out his life story also!
 What an adventuresome & activist journalist.
 Then watch E.O.
 Wilson on setting aside half the planet for wildlife.
 Perhaps he inspired Monbiot… Here is a link to “What Would a Truly Wild Ireland Look Like?”

-Meanwhile, forest reestablishment and regrowth is a bright spot giving much hope.
+Meanwhile, forest reestablishment and regrowth is a bright spot giving hope.
 “Restored Forests Breathe Life Into Efforts Against Climate Change.”

 Or is it?
 Phantom Forests are a problem: “High-profile initiatives to plant millions of trees are being touted by governments around the world as major contributions to fighting climate change.
 But scientists say many of these projects are ill-conceived and poorly managed and often fail to grow any forests at all.” https://e360.yale.edu/features/phantom-forests-tree-planting-climate-change?utm_source=pocket-newtab

 One of the world’s leading neuroscientists, Dr. Vilayanur S. Ramachandran, has written, “Our mental life is governed mainly by a cauldron of emotions, motives and desires which we are barely conscious of, and what we call our conscious life is usually an elaborate post hoc rationalization of things we really do for other reasons.”
 There are other mental structures that govern feelings and emotions, and these structures have a greater impact on decision making than logic and reason.
 Moreover, emotions have much more power to affect reason than reason does to affect emotions—particularly the emotion of fear.
 A scientist at Stony Brook University, Charles Taber, went so far as to say, “The Enlightenment model of dispassionate reason as the duty of citizenship is empirically bankrupt.”
+We have to seek out reason, as we have no choice.

 One thought on “Climate Change & Renewal If Possible”